Venerable dragon teaching his son

 Father’s Day was set up to honour fatherhood and secure paternal bonds.
 One very potent motif in the repertoire of traditional Chinese pictorial culture in this regard is the image of a magnificent brawny dragon facing a smaller young dragon in the background of cloud and waves.
 It symbolises the passing of knowledge and experience from one generation to another, which shows how the society and dominant ideology treasure the paternal advice.

-Fig 4-5: porcelain vase with underglaze blue and overglaze yellow enamel, Yongzheng period (1723-35), courtesy of Victoria and Albert Museum, London
+Fig 5-6: porcelain vase with underglaze blue and overglaze yellow enamelled decoration, Yongzheng period (1723–35), Qing dynasty, courtesy of Victoria and Albert Museum, London

-Fig 6: porcelain round covered box with underglaze blue and overglaze guilded and enamelled decoration, Jiaqing period (1796-1820), courtesy of Palace Museum, Beijing
+Fig 8: gilded porcelain paste box with underglaze blue and overglaze iron-red enamelled decoration, Jiaqing period (1796–1820), Qing dynasty, courtesy of the Palace Museum, Beijing, China